Rings of cooperations for hermitian K-theory over finite fields: Background

 \section{Background}

-Throughout, let $\mathbb{F}_q$ be a finite field with $\text{char}(\mathbb{F}_q) \neq 2.$ In this section, we review motivic cohomology and Hermitian K-theory, the dual Steenrod algebra, and Brown--Gitler comodules in the context of $\text{SH}(\mathbb{F}_q)$.
-Then, we describe the $\text{H}\mathbb{F}_2$ and kq-based motivic Adams spectral sequences and outline our plan to computing the ring of cooperations.
+Throughout, let $\mathbb{F}_q$ be a finite field with $\text{char}(\mathbb{F}_q) \neq 2.$ In this section, we review motivic cohomology and hermitian K-theory, the dual Steenrod algebra, and Brown--Gitler comodules.
+Then, we describe the $\text{H}\mathbb{F}_2$- and kq-based motivic Adams spectral sequences and outline our program to compute the ring of cooperations.

-\subsection{Motivic cohomology and Hermitian K-theory}
+\subsection{Motivic cohomology and hermitian K-theory}